auktarus/blade/README.md

 - Ultrabooks (extremly thin laptops with a very long battery life, constructed for beeing lightweight and independent from an office, but often they are not very powerful)
 - Convertibles (Very slim laptops, which can be _converted_ into a tablet in one way or another, therefore the name, some of them could also be considered as ultrabooks)

 In my view, the most admirable kind of PC are the high-end ultrabooks: These combine maximum mobility with great computing power.
-In the following, I will write about the most interesting high-end ultrabooks of our time. see also my new blog about high-end-hardware: [CpGamesHardware](https://auktarus.github.io/aboutcpgameshardware/).
+In the following, I will write about the most interesting high-end ultrabooks of our time.
+See also my new blog about high-end-hardware: [CpGamesHardware](https://auktarus.github.io/aboutcpgameshardware/).

 ![Image](https://pisces.bbystatic.com/image2/BestBuy_US/images/products/6172/6172316ld.jpg)
 ### First Entry (07.10.18): The Razer _Blade_-Series